Nick Kuipers (footballer, born 1992)

-Nick Anna Maria Francois Kuipers (born 8 October 1992) is a Dutch professional footballer who plays as a centre-back for Liga 1 club Dewa United.
-He formerly played for MVV Maastricht and ADO Den Haag.
+Nick Anna Maria Francois Kuipers (born 8 October 1992) is a Dutch professional footballer who plays as a centre-back for Super League club Dewa United.

+He has also played for Dutch clubs MVV Maastricht, Emmen and ADO Den Haag as well as Persib Bandung in Indonesia.

 Career

-The defender started his career in his hometown with RKVVL.
-He joined later in the youth team of MVV Maastricht and was promoted to the Jupiler League team for the 2010/2012 season.
-Kuipers played his senior debut on 13 August 2010 for MVV Maastricht against Volendam in a 2–2 draw in the Eerste Divisie.
+A defender, Kuipers started his career in his hometown with RKVVL before joining the youth team of MVV Maastricht.
+He was promoted to the first team ahead of the 2010–11 Eerste Divisie season and made his senior debut in a 2–2 league draw against Volendam on 13 August 2010.